(Loa loa Filariasis; Calabar Swellings)

-Doctors suspect the infection in people who have typical symptoms if they have traveled to or emigrated from areas in western and central Africa where the infection is common.
+Doctors suspect loiasis in people who have typical symptoms if they have traveled to or emigrated from areas in western and central Africa where the infection occurs.

-Doctors diagnose the infection when they identify microfilariae in a sample of blood examined under a microscope.
-The sample is taken around noon, when the most microfilariae are in the bloodstream.
+Doctors diagnose loiasis when they identify microfilariae in a sample of blood examined under a microscope.
+The sample is taken between 10 am and 2 pm, when the most microfilariae are in the bloodstream.

 New diagnostic tests can identify genetic material (DNA) of the parasite in a blood sample, but these tests are not widely available.

-In areas where the infection is common, diethylcarbamazine, given once a week, can help prevent infection.
+In areas where the infection is common, diethylcarbamazine, given once a week, can help prevent loiasis.

-To reduce the number of deer fly bites, people can
+To reduce the number of deer fly and horse fly bites, people can

 Because the flies bite during the day, mosquito netting over beds does not help.

-The only drug that kills microfilariae and adult worms is diethylcarbamazine (a drug used to treat some filarial worm infections).
+The only drug that kills microfilariae and adult worms is diethylcarbamazine.
 It is taken by mouth for 21 days.
 Treatment may need to be repeated to eliminate the infection.

 Diethylcarbamazine can have serious, sometimes fatal side effects, especially if the infection is severe.
-Reducing the number of microfilariae in the bloodstream before using the drug can reduce this risk.
+Reducing the number of microfilariae in the bloodstream before using diethylcarbamazine can reduce this risk.
 So before treatment with diethylcarbamazine, doctors determine the number of microfilariae in the blood.
 When the number is high, they reduce the number of microfilariae by giving people another drug (albendazole) or by doing a procedure using a device that filters the blood (apheresis) to remove microfilariae.
 This approach reduces the risk of serious side effects.